TianhaoHarryZhang/2024-Fall-24780-Group-Project/README.md

 #### Village Scene
 ![image (4)](https://github.com/user-attachments/assets/3505a663-d5ce-4fda-8e43-95dae27cca41)

 The game's first scene is where you can see the trainer, doctor, and the rival character(computer).
 To navigate the trainer, use `<⌃>⌄`.
 The trainer can initiate a talk with the doctor or the rival by pressing space key.
-You only need to press space key ONCE as the all messages will continuously be displayed in the box
+You only need to press space key ONCE as the all messages continue to be sequentially displayed in the box

 #### Battle Scene
 ![image (1)](https://github.com/user-attachments/assets/24e0b2ab-3005-4eb5-81dc-6eb455107cf8)